-Battlespace Management Operations Force watches over the skies 24/7 in the UK, NATO airspace, and other places abroad.
+Tactical Air Command and Control Force watches over the skies 24/7 in UK and NATO airspace, and other places abroad.
 They direct military air systems to keep the UK and our NATO allies safe.
 They also provide Tactical Air Command and Control to air assets and enable Tactical Data Links (TDLs) in the UK and overseas.

 The Medical Force delivers a global aeromedical evacuation service for defence.
 They plan medical care for air operations and prepare both regular and reserve RAF Medical Services staff, to go on missions and training activities all over the world.